luifrancgom/marketing_research_and_analytics/README.md

 # Course marketing research and analytics

-Repository associated to the course **Marketing research and analytics** in the Business Academic Program from the Distance Learning Faculty - Universidad Militar Nueva Granada
+Repository associated to the course **Marketing research and analytics** in the Business Administration academic program from the Distance Learning Faculty - Universidad Militar Nueva Granada